orbisgis/h2gis/docs/dev/ST_ZMax.md

 ### Description

-Returns the maximum z-value of the given geometry.
+Returns the maximum z-value of `geom`.

 ### Example